 “They Don’t Perform Rhizotomies in Arkansas”

-“We had read about rhizotomy surgery, but there wasn’t a hospital that could perform the procedure in Arkansas,” Slinkard says.
+“We had read about rhizotomy surgery, but there wasn’t a hospital that could perform the procedure in Arkansas,” Susan says.
 “We were looking for the best long-term solution for Sophia, and the knowledge that everything—the surgery and the rehab that would follow—would be done at Gillette made us confident in moving forward.”

-“From the time Sophia was about 2 years old, she could never walk flat on her feet even with bracing,” Slinkard says.
+"From the time Sophia was about 2 years old, she could never walk flat on her feet even with bracing,” Susan says.
 “The first time she walked flat-footed on parallel bars, I broke down and immediately started crying.
 Seeing her be able to do that, you can’t even imagine how that felt.”

 "One year post-SDR, we returned to Gillette for a Single-Event Multilevel Surgery (SEMLS) orthopedic surgery with Dr. Tom Novacheck.
-Coupled with the SDR and ongoing therapy, the changes as a result of these two major surgeries is immense.
+Coupled with the SDR and ongoing therapy, the changes as a result of these two major surgeries have been immense.
 Sophia is now able to walk with heel strike and without her toes turning in.
 Her strength has increased significantly, and she can even hop on one foot!
 Her balance has improved so much, as well as her overall coordination.
 In fact, her walking improved so much, she was able to move from her Ankle-Foot Orthosis (AFO) to much smaller orthotics that simply fit down inside her shoes.
 This was a huge leap for our girl!